Life at Forsbyholm Manor

 Life at Forsbyholm Manor (Swedish: Livet på Forsbyholm) is a 1948 Swedish comedy film directed by Elof Ahrle and Arne Mattsson and starring Sickan Carlsson, Egon Larsson and Nils Ericsson.
-It as shot at the Råsunda Studios in Stockholm and on location in Värmdö and Sigtuna.
+It was shot at the Råsunda Studios in Stockholm and on location in Värmdö and Sigtuna.
 The film's sets were designed by the art director Nils Svenwall.

 Synopsis

-At a Swedish boarding school the head embarks on a liberal new regime, but in order to get the government funding he needs he first has to prove himself by handing a problem student.
+At a Swedish boarding school the head embarks on a liberal new regime, but in order to get the government funding he needs he first has to prove himself by handling a problem student.
 On top of this a new female teacher arrives.